 If the employee already has the day off according to their normal work schedule, he or she has no right to salary when the day off falls on a public holiday.

 Employees that are paid by the hour without an agreement will receive less pay in months with many public holidays than employees with monthly pay.

 In some collective agreements the employee must have been employed for 30 days prior to the public holiday or he or she must be employed for 30 days onward.

 If public holidays are not mentioned in the employment contract, the employee will not have a right to salary on other public holidays than 1st and 17th of May.

 Employees working on a public holiday will have a right to pay and extra pay in the same way as if they work on a Sunday.
 In businesses with a collective agreement the extra pay is 100% of normal hourly rate.

-Find out how Magnus Legal can assist with labour law in Norway.
+Find out how the Magnus Legal team can assist with every aspect of labour law in Norway.

 Feel free to contact us at any time.